munishaboora/CFGRevisionGame/README.md

 To use our revision application:

 - Download all files in CFGRevisionGame repository
-- Open MySQL and run the Revision_Game.sql file.
+- Open MySQL and run the revision_game.sql file.
 - In the db_utils.py file, enter your MySQL password.